Jasper-Mui/me-check-links/README.md

 <h2>Installation</h2>
 1. Download files via the zip file or using git<br/>
 2. To install dependencies:<br/>
    npm install<br/>
 3. To create a symlink for the command:<br/>
    npm link

+<h2>What is it for?</h2>
+MCl command is used to quickly find bad links of HTTP status of 400 or 404.
+(Please do not relay on this tool as it is not robust enough to do so.
+Use it as an aid)

 <h2>How to use</h2>
-BLK - broken link finder of specific file Options:<br/>
+MCL - broken link finder of specific file Options:<br/>
 -v or /v,  to get the version number and name of the tool<br/> -u or /u,  to check the link of a HTML page of supplied URL<br/>